-The Block Until Done tool stops datasets from moving downstream until the last record in the set has been processed by all previous tools.
+Use Block Until Done to stop datasets from moving downstream until the last record in the set has been processed by all previous tools.
 In addition, this tool ensures that only a single output stream receives the completed dataset.
 Subsequent streams are blocked until all the dataset records are pushed through the first stream.

-You can use the tool in the following scenarios:
+You can use the tool in these scenarios:

 - When reading and writing to the same file, use the Block Until Done tool to ensure the entire file is read before being written to.

 - When writing to an Excel file, you can use the tool to write only to one sheet at a time, preventing write errors.